APC Charges in Oklahoma

 Defending APC Charges

 It is important to know your rights and retain an Oklahoma APC Defense Attorney if you or a loved one is charged with APC in Oklahoma.
 DUI charges consist of not only criminal charges and the potential for stiff penalties, including jail time and fines, but additionally, the potential loss of your Driver’s License.
 The Oklahoma Department of Public Safety “DPS” has authority over Driver’s License actions in Oklahoma.
 The criminal process for a APC in Oklahoma will be conducted in the municipal or state court and the administrative process to attempt to save your Driver’s License is carried out by DPS with different parties and different rules than the criminal process.
-Cannon Law Firm is proud to represent clients in both processes at the same time to ensure your interested are protected.
+CANNON & ASSOCIATES is proud to represent clients in both processes at the same time to ensure your interested are protected.

 What does APC mean?